-At December 31, 2017, the outstanding principal amount of our debt, together with our capital lease obligations, aggregated CLP 922 billion, including CLP 60 billion that is classified as current in our consolidated balance sheet and CLP 862 billion that is due in January 2024.
+At December 31, 2018, the outstanding principal amount of our debt, together with our capital lease obligations, aggregated CLP 1,119 billion, including CLP 70 billion that is classified as current in our consolidated balance sheet and CLP 1,048 billion that is not due until 2022 or thereafter.
 For additional information concerning our debt and capital lease obligations, including our debt maturities, see note 7 to our consolidated financial statements.

-Our ability to service or refinance our debt and to maintain compliance with the leverage covenants in the credit agreement of the VTR Credit Facility and the indenture for the VTR Finance Senior Secured Notes is dependent primarily on our ability to maintain or increase our Covenant EBITDA and to achieve adequate returns on our property and equipment additions.
-In addition, our ability to obtain additional debt financing is limited by incurrence based leverage covenants contained in the agreements underlying the VTR Credit Facility and the VTR Finance Senior Secured Notes.
-In this regard, if our Covenant EBITDA were to decline, we could be required to partially repay or limit our borrowings under the VTR Credit Facility or any then existing debt in order to maintain compliance with applicable covenants.
+Our ability to service or refinance our debt and to maintain compliance with the leverage covenants in the credit agreements of the VTR Credit Facilities is dependent primarily on our ability to maintain Covenant EBITDA and to achieve adequate returns on our property and equipment additions.
+In addition, our ability to obtain additional debt financing is limited by incurrence-based leverage covenants contained in the agreements underlying the VTR Credit Facilities and the VTR Finance Senior Notes.
+In this regard, if our Covenant EBITDA were to decline, we could be required to partially repay or limit our borrowings under the VTR Credit Facilities or any then existing debt in order to maintain compliance with applicable covenants.
 In such circumstances, our ability to obtain additional debt could be limited.
 No assurance can be given that we would have sufficient sources of liquidity, or that any external funding would be available on favorable terms, or at all, to fund any such required repayment.
-At December 31, 2017, we were in compliance with our debt covenants.
+At December 31, 2018, we were in compliance with our debt covenants.
 We do not anticipate any instances of non-compliance with respect to our debt covenants that would have a material adverse impact on our liquidity during the next 12 months.

-Notwithstanding our negative working capital position at December 31, 2017, we believe that we have sufficient resources to repay or refinance the current portion of our debt and capital lease obligations and to fund our foreseeable liquidity requirements during the next 12 months.
-However, we may seek to refinance the VTR Finance Senior Secured Notes prior to their maturity in 2024, and no assurance can be given that we will be able to complete this refinancing.
+We believe that we have sufficient resources to repay or refinance the current portion of our debt and capital lease obligations and to fund our foreseeable liquidity requirements during the next 12 months.
+However, we may seek to refinance the VTR Finance Senior Notes prior to their maturity in 2024, and no assurance can be given that we will be able to complete this refinancing.
 In this regard, it is difficult to predict how political and economic conditions, sovereign debt concerns or any adverse regulatory developments will impact the credit and equity markets we access and our future financial position.
 Our ability to access debt financing on favorable terms, or at all, could be adversely impacted by (i) the financial failure of any of our counterparties, which could (a) reduce amounts available under our committed credit facility and (b) adversely impact our ability to access cash deposited with any failed financial institution, and (ii) tightening of the credit markets.
 In addition, sustained or increased competition, particularly in combination with adverse economic or regulatory developments, could have an unfavorable impact on our cash flows and liquidity.